 Another railway line of note is The Dovre Railway between Oslo and Trondheim, and its branch line The Rauma Railway between Dombås and Åndalsnes, the mountaineering capital in Fjord Norway.

 Oslo is not only the capital of Norway but also the main railway hub.
-Norway’s extensive railway network spreads out in a rough fan shape from Oslo, which is also well connected by train with the other Scandinavian capitals of Stockholm and Copenhagen.
+Norway’s extensive railway network spreads out in a rough fan shape from Oslo, which is also well connected by train with the other Scandinavian capitals Stockholm and Copenhagen.

 You can buy train tickets until 90 days prior to departure.
-The easiest and often cheapest way to book tickets is online on Vy’s website, or at Entur, the travel planner for all kinds of public transportation in Norway.
-It is also possible to buy tickets from automated machines at most main stations, at customer-service counters, and on board.
+The easiest and often cheapest way to book tickets is online on Vy’s website, or with Entur, the travel planner for all kinds of public transportation in Norway.
+It is also possible to buy tickets from automated machines at most main stations, at ticket counters, and on board.
 Please note that you’ll have to pay an extra charge if you choose to buy the ticket on the train.